fixmycrypto/FixMyCrypto/README.md

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon * kiwi",

 **Hint:** You might be tempted to replace any invalid words (words you wrote down that aren't on the BIP39 list) with a valid word from the list or a `*`, but it's actually better to leave any mistakes as-is.
-First, by leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of needing to check every word in the phrase.
-Second, the program may do a better job than you of guessing which typos were made and which replacement words should be tested.
+By leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of needing to check every word in the phrase.
+Also, the program may do a better job than you of guessing which typos were made and which replacement words should be tested.

 Repairing up to 3 invalid / incorrect words is typically feasible, sometimes 4 if the typos aren't too bad, but each additional incorrect word will increase the search time exponentially.